 Costa del Este

-A high end area on a landfill peninsula that juts into the Pacific Ocean.
-This exclusive neighborhood is next to lavish malls, high rent offices and is home to the most luxurious high rise condos and hotels in Panama with fantastic Ocean Views.
+A high-end area on a landfill peninsula that extends into the Pacific Ocean.
+This exclusive neighborhood is next to lavish malls, high rent offices and is home to the most luxurious high rise condos and hotels in Panama with fantastic sea views.
 Examples include the Ocean Club International Hotel and Tower (formerly Trump Ocean Club International Hotel and Tower).

 Next to and similar to Punta Pacífica, but older and with fewer new offerings, mostly resales.
 Luxury condos and developed neighborhood has some condo re-sales with fantastic views of the city and ocean.
-It has many amenities like close-by malls, Hotels like the Radisson And Hard Rock Hotel, and the Paitilla Medical Center.
+It has amenities like close-by malls, hotels like the Radisson and Hard Rock Hotel Panama Megapolis, and the Paitilla Medical Center.

 The banking along the main ocean side boulevard that is the heart of Panama City.
 Home of Panama’s business elite.
-Skyscraper offices and condos offer towering views of the the Pacific and Casco Viejo.
-It is the most modern road in the country, and the most costly kilometer of a road in the world in real estate terms.
+Skyscraper offices and condos offer towering views of the Pacific and Casco Viejo.

 The magnificent antique part of town where French influence is clear among these lovely facades.
-There’s much ink about the potential of this once fabulous area that is quickly being renovated by foreign and local investors alike.
+There’s so much talk about the potential of this fabulous area that is still being renovated by foreign and local investors alike.

 Casco Viejo was a slum some years ago.
 Now, Casco Viejo is an evolving gentrification project and the hippest night spot in the city.
 The Spanish-, French-, and American-colonial structures here, a world-class UNESCO-protected collection of buildings, renovated into private homes, condos, restaurants, bars, art galleries, and shops.
 The whole place now is encircled by a highway suspended above the water.

-Nightlife, boating and tourism area, home to several projects underway that are excellent investment opportunities.
+Nightlife, boating and tourism area, home to projects that are excellent investment opportunities.
 This area stretches out to the sea and greets ships as they enter the Canal.
-Sweeping views back to the mainland city and Casco Viejo.
+Sweeping views return to the mainland city and Casco Viejo.

 Another spot in Panama City that should be on any nature lover’s list is the newly opened Biomuseo, at the base of the Causeway.

 Designed by architect Frank Gehry, the Biomuseo has a contemporary structure in the category of the Pompidou Museum in Paris.
-The museum’s exhibits base on Panama’s biodiversity and curated by the Smithsonian Institution and the University of Panama.
-One recent exhibit showcased the fossils of giant sharks and tiny camels. they were unearthed during the ongoing Panama Canal expansion work.
+The museum’s exhibits feature Panama’s biodiversity and is curated by the Smithsonian Institution, and the University of Panama.
+A total of eight exhibits showcases how the emergence of Panama changed the world.

-This former military (Air Force) base converted to a residential area with one story homes and large yards.
+This former military (Air Force) base converted to a residential area with homes and large yards.
 It features renovated former officer’s homes, newly constructed houses, and condos.
-They enjoy lots of greenery and a country feel, despite being just minutes from the city.
+They enjoy greenery and a country feel, despite being just minutes from the city.

-A former military (Army) base home to the “City of knowledge”.
-Nice rural housing and lots for sale.
-Lots of green area and a slower, more residential suburban feeling that’s preferred by many families and retirees.
+A former military (Army) base home to the “City of knowledge” or Ciudad del Saber.
+Nice rural housings, lots of green areas and a slower, more residential suburban feeling that’s preferred by many families and retirees.

-It took on a much more diverse makeup in more recent years, as the Jewish community relocated mainly to the Punta Pacífica and Costa del Este.
-The legacy of the Jewish community epitomizes in the many memorials to the great Albert Einstein in and around the area.
-Including a giant statue of his head and both a plaza and a clinic named after him.
+It took on a more diverse makeup in recent years, as the Jewish community moved to the Punta Pacífica and Costa del Este.
+The legacy of the Jewish community is present thru memorials to the great Albert Einstein in and around the area.
+This includes a giant statue of his head and both a plaza and a clinic named after him.